ShowTime Dog Food receives the Advisor’s lowest tier rating of 1.5 stars.

 |Calorie Weighted Basis

-The first ingredient in this dog food includes a mixture of poultry and porcine meals.
+The first ingredient in this dog food includes an item called poultry and porcine meal.
 This mixture is considered a meat concentrate and contains nearly 300% more protein than fresh poultry or pork.

 The second ingredient is wheat.
 Like corn, wheat is an inexpensive and controversial cereal grain.
 And aside from its energy content, this grain is of only modest nutritional value to a dog.